zextras/tech-doc/source/suite/team.rst

 .. image:: /img/connect_message_delivered_1.png

--  0 checks, message not delivered to the server
+-  0 grey checks, message not delivered to the server

--  1 check, message delivered to the server
+-  1 grey check, message delivered to the server

--  2 checks, message viewed by all users
+-  2 blue checks, message viewed by all users

 When sending a text message, if privacy is enabled, then only one *gray* check is shown, meaning that the server has received the message.
 No